heremaps/xyz-documentation/docs/cli/datahub_add-on.md

 ## Activity Log

-See what's been written, modified, and deleted in a Data Hub Space.
-The changes are written to a second space, with options to show
+See what's been written, modified, and deleted in a Space.
+The changes are written to a second Space, with options to show

-- `FEATURE_ONLY` (default): Just the full new version of the feature, with the id moved.
+- `FEATURE_ONLY` (default): Just the full new version of the feature, with the ID moved.
 No diff to previous.
 - `DIFF_ONLY`: Head (newest object) is the full feature.
 All older versions are only a Diff to the successor.
 In order from newest to oldest: Obj1: Newest, full Feature + Diff to Obj2-> Obj2: Diff to Obj3 -> Obj3: Diff to Obj4 -> Obj4 …
 - `FULL`: Every feature in Activity Log is full feature + Diff to previous.